tibbis/LED-Strip-HomeKit-Driver/README.md

-background# Siri Controlled RGB LED-Strip Project
+# Siri Controlled RGB LED-Strip Project
 #### By Thibault and Ramtin
 ### DIY RGB LED strip driver that can be connected to a smart home (HomeKit) using Raspberry Pi and Arduino.